Barbara Spector Yeninas

 Known for her quick self-deprecating wit, unrelenting memory and commitment to mentoring women especially wanting career guidance, Barbara Yeninas retains the respect of her colleagues both in the public relations and marketing arena, as well as in international markets.
 In 2000, she was named New Jersey Businesswoman of the Year by the Girl Scouts and in 2007, one of the top 50 Businesswomen in New Jersey by NJ Biz Magazine.
 In December 2008, CII surprised Barbara with its Lifetime Achievement Award for her many years of work in the industry.

 She and husband Joe, a Newark News graphics designer and cartoonist she met on the newspaper’s picket line, have two grown daughters — one a magazine editor and the other an art historian.
-Two awesome sons-in-law and a grandson (the cutest, what else?) round out the family.
+Two awesome sons-in-law and 7 grandchildren (the cutest, what else?) round out the family.
 Barbara holds a BS and MA in journalism and mass communications from NYU.
 She quotes Winston Churchill — “Never, never, never give up”– and Nora Ephron — “Slap on some lipstick, you’ll be fine” –for ongoing spiritual guidance.